NathanDuran/Switchboard-Corpus/README.md

 The swda_utilities.py script contains various helper functions for loading/saving and processing the data, including a function for processing each dialogue.

+The swda_metadata.py generates various metadata from the processed dialogues and saves them as a dictionary to a pickle file.
+The words, labels and frequencies are also saved as plain text files in the /metadata directory.

 Thanks to Christopher Potts for providing the raw data in .csv format and the swda.py script for processing the .csv data, both of which can be found [here](https://github.com/cgpotts/swda)

 ## Data Format